rackerlabs/docs-cloud-identity/api-docs/dev-guide/api-reference.rst

 implementation of the OpenStack Identity (keystone) service.
 You can learn how to create API requests and understand the responses for operations that require extensions by reviewing the sample requests and responses included in this API reference.
-For more information about the available extensions, see :ref:'API extensions <extensions-ovw>`.
+For more information about the available extensions, see :ref:`API extensions <extensions-ovw>`.